Vidas secas: Poverty

 In line with Vidas Secas’ conformity to the narrative tropes of the ‘sertanista’ or regionalist genre, Ramos’ novel aims to emphasise the social and cultural underdevelopment in Northeastern Brazil by illustrating the impoverished living conditions, malnutrition, and illiteracy, inherent to the Sertão.
 In particular, critics have argued that the representation of illiteracy throughout the novel is employed to highlight the cyclical nature of poverty.
 This exploration of illiteracy as perpetuating the cycle of poverty is accentuated in the chapter dedicated to the filho mais velho (eldest son).
-In this chapter, the eldest son, frustrated with his parent’s rudimentary command of language and inability to communicate abstract ideas, identifies language as the determining factor in extending his intellectual horizons.
+In this chapter, the eldest son, frustrated with his parents’ rudimentary command of language and inability to communicate abstract ideas, identifies language as the determining factor in extending his intellectual horizons.
 Critics have pointed to the eldest son’s obsession with learning a new word as Ramos’ attempt to illustrate the fact that language or illiteracy can be a major barrier to social mobility within impoverished communities.